TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 * **setElement on host** tests are very slow especially for large matrices since each matrix element is copied on GPU separately.
 * **setElement on host and copy** tests are much faster because the matrix is copied from CPU to GPU on the whole which is more efficient.
 * **setElement on GPU** tests are even more faster since there is no transfer of data between CPU and GPU.
-* **getRow** tests have the same performance as "`setElement` on GPU".
+* **getRow** tests have the same performance as `setElement` on GPU.
-* **forElements** tests have the same performance as both "`setElement` on GPU" and "`getRow`".
+* **forElements** tests have the same performance as both `setElement` on GPU and `getRow`.

 You can see the source code of the previous benchmark in [Appendix](#benchmark-of-dense-matrix-setup).

 ### Sparse matrix

 The sparse matrices are tested on computation of matrix the [discrete Laplace operator in 2D](https://en.wikipedia.org/wiki/Discrete_Laplace_operator).
 This matrix has at most five nonzero elements in each row.
-The times for sparse matrix (with CSR format) on CPU in seconds looks as follows:
+The times for sparse matrix (with CSR format) on CPU in seconds look as follows:

 | Matrix rows and columns     |  STL Map     | `setElement` on host | `setElement` with `parallelFor` | `getRow`    | `forElements`    |
 |----------------------------:|-------------:|---------------------:|--------------------------------:|------------:|-----------------:|